-BACH and MAHLER are all-suite with posh 250-square-foot abodes boasting French balconies and butler service.
+BACH, MAHLER, DEBUSSY and RAVEL are all-suite with posh 250-square-foot abodes boasting French balconies and butler service.
 Walk-in closets and dual vanities in the bathrooms feature in many of the suites.
 They have king-sized beds and dual vanity in the bathrooms in most categories.
 ETRO robes and slippers, personal iPads, Nespresso machines, flat-screen HD TVs with streaming movies and free Wi-Fi are other amenities.

 All the river vessels have four open-seating dining venues featuring farm-to-table cuisine, with the Waterside being the main restaurant, serving buffet-style breakfast and lunch, and served dinners (with one or two “black-tie optional” nights per cruise that mandate a tux, suit or in the least, a dark jacket for men, with or without a tie); in the center is the cozy Vintage Room & Wine Cellar for private meals paired with fine wines for small groups of friends (at an extra cost).
 The casual Bistro cafe offers fresh baked goods, fruit, light snacks and coffee/tea, and doubles as a lounge with a cozy faux fireplace.
 Up top, an informal indoor/outdoor bar and grill is always the most popular place for lunch.
 For nibbles, The Pantry snack bar is on Deck 2 next to the reception area.